try-cascade/.github/profile/README.md

 ```

 Cascade will now be ready to plan and deploy your containerized application.
 You can access the GUI at port 3000.

-**Images**
-- `cascade-backend`: handles Terraform config files and communication between Cascade and AWS
-- `cascade-gui`: the GUI that handles user interactions and displays a status dashboard

-**Container Communication**

-The default Docker network created by `docker-compose` enables containers to communicate between themselves using their container names.

-**AWS Credentials**

-`docker-compose` defines a volume for AWS credentials for `cascade-backend`.
-When the backend container is started, it uses the volume to allow Terraform to access your configured AWS Credentials.
-In `docker-compose.yml`, the volume for AWS credentials is defined as `~/.aws`, which is the default path on Linux and macOS.
-Users with a different path for `.aws` must respecify the host path accordingly.

 ## Team